sebastien-andre/school_projects/caesars_cipher/readMe.txt

-Encodes plain lowercase text into cipher text using the Caesar's Cipher method.
-It will shift each letter in the alphabet over by a random number.
-The program then attempts to decode this coded message.
-It uses the frequency distrubution of the individual letters in normal English text usage.
-The program determines the frequencies of a-z in the coded text and stores it in a table.
-Then, the program compares the two frequency distrubution tables and determines the chi-square statistic.
-It will rotate the table by one shift factor and keep doing this until it has gone through all possible shift factors.
-The result with the lowest chi-square statistic will then be used as the shift factor to "crack" the message.

-The more words you give it, the more accurate it is.
-If you only provide a single word like hello, it may guess incorrectly.

-Only works with lowercase letters.
+# Caesar's Cipher Encoder and Decoder

+This Python project implements the Caesar's Cipher, an ancient encryption technique, for encoding and decoding messages.
+It shifts each letter in the plaintext by a random number within the alphabet to produce the ciphertext.
+The program then employs statistical analysis to crack the encoded message.

+## Features

+- **Encoding:** Transforms plaintext messages into encoded ciphertext using a randomly chosen shift factor, ensuring that each encoding is unique.
+- **Decoding:** Attempts to decode the ciphertext without prior knowledge of the shift factor, utilizing the frequency distribution of letters in the English language.
+- **Statistical Analysis:** Employs the chi-square statistic to compare the frequency distribution of letters in the encoded message against expected frequencies in normal English text, identifying the most likely shift factor used for encoding.
+- **Accuracy Improvement with Longer Texts:** The decoding accuracy improves with the length of the input text, as longer texts provide a more representative sample of English letter frequencies.

+## Usage